aforensics/HiddenVM/README.md

 # HiddenVM
-HiddenVM: Use any desktop OS while leaving no trace.
+HiddenVM: Use any desktop OS without leaving a trace.